 How much will it cost?

-Rs.
-55000/- per head with all the inclusions mentioned above.
+The PROSPECTORS PARTY will complete this tour in Rs.
+55000/- + Rs.
+5000/- for bike shipping with all the inclusions mentioned above.
 That is roughly Rs.
 2700 per day.
-What this amount does not include is bus from Manali to Chandigarh after the tour.
-Flight in and out of Bengaluru and any other personal expenses like shopping etc. If for any reason you would like to split this amount, please reach out to your host #staraniSh over whatsapp on +91 9741577884
+Flight in and out of Bengaluru or your home town and any other personal expenses like shopping etc. If for any reason you would like to split this amount into part payments, please reach out to your host #staraniSh over whatsapp on +91 9741577884

 This is what you will get when you enlist for this tour.
 Glory and Immortality from being the first group or brave people to bicycle tour this route.